simpleidserver/specification-1/stateofart/camunda.md

 ### Task instance

+One task definition can have one or more running instances.
-Instance of a Task.
-It can be assigned to one user and can have one of the following state :
+An instance can be assigned to one user and can have one of the following state :
 * Created
 * Completed
 * Canceled